codebrewer-archive/intellij-platform-dilbert-daily-strip-plugin/README.md

 ## Requirements

-The plugin's build script (see [build.gradle](build.gradle)) declares a requirement for IntelliJ IDEA 2016.3 (corresponding to build 163.7743) and the source uses `java.time` APIs introduced in Java 8.
+The plugin's build script (see [build.gradle.kts](build.gradle.kts)) declares a requirement for IntelliJ IDEA 2023-EAP-SNAPSHOT (corresponding approximately to build IC-223.7571.58 as of the plugin version 1.10 release) and the source code is compiled for Java 17, per JetBrains requirements for a plugin targeting 2022.2 or later.

 ## Installation